attini-cloud-solutions/attini-cdk-examples/README.md

 # attini-cdk-examples
 Examples of how to build an Attini deployment plan using the AWS CDK.
-Each example contains a CDK app project that can be synthesised in to a deployment plan template.
+Each example contains a CDK app project that can be synthesized into a deployment plan template.
 The project uses the custom [Attini constructs](https://github.com/attini-cloud-solutions/attini-cdk-constructs) to create the Attini specific resources.